aTan-aka-Xellos/knowledge-evaluation/Programming language.md

 * Interfaces can have static methods as well similar to static method of classes.
 * Default methods were introduced to provide backward compatibility for old interfaces so that they can have new methods without effecting existing code.

+Overriding default method in class (without keyword default and with public access lvl) is allowed.

 https://www.geeksforgeeks.org/static-method-in-interface-in-java
 Unlike other methods in Interface, these static methods contain the complete definition of the function and since the definition is complete and the method is static, therefore these methods cannot be overridden or changed in the implementation class.